 Who Are Your Subject Matter Experts?

 The key to engaging, interactive eLearning is using simulations with robust feedback.
-With complex content, such as systems training, there is a significant reliance on input and time from your SMEs.
+With complex content, such as applications training, there is a significant reliance on input and time from your SMEs.

 Do your SMEs have the bandwidth to give to the training developers?
 And how about review time?
 Does your project plan have the time and resources available to ensure the training is accurate and without error?